The Logarithm of a number, to a given base, is the power to which the base must be raised to give that number.

 Note that, in cells A2 and A4 of the above spreadsheet, the [base] argument has not been supplied to the function and so, in these cases, base 10 is used.

-Further examples of the Excel Log function can be found on the Microsoft Office website.
+Further examples of the Excel Log function are provided on the Microsoft Office website.

-If you get an error from your Excel Log function, use the following table to diagnose the likely cause:
+If you get an error from the Excel Log function, this is likely to be one of the following:

 |#NUM!||-||Occurs if either the supplied number argument or the supplied [base] argument is negative or zero.|